 - 1 tablespoon powdered chicken bouillon or more according to your taste

 - 3/4 cup baby carrots

 - 2 tbsp fresh cilantro, for garnish optional

 Season the chicken with the Adobo seasoning, then add the olive oil and chicken to the pot.
 Let the pieces brown for 4-5 minutes on each side.

 Remove the chicken from the pot and set it aside.

 Add the sofrito, Sazon, tomato paste, powdered chicken bouillon, oregano, water, potatoes, carrots, bay leaves and olives into the pot.
 Bring the mixture to a boil, then add the chicken back into the pot.

-Lower the heat to a simmer and cook the pollo guisado for 40-50 minutes, uncovered,, or until the chicken is cooked through.
+Lower the heat to a simmer and cook the pollo guisado for 40-50 minutes with the lid on* or until the chicken is cooked through.

 Check for seasoning and add a bit more chicken bouillon if the pollo guisado needs a bit more salt.

 Sprinkle the finished stew with the chopped cilantro, if using, and stir.